libriscv/rvscript/README.md

 There is nothing different that you have to do on WSL2.
 Install dependencies for GCC, then clone and install the RISC-V toolchain like above.
 It will just work.

-Install cmake, cmake-curses-gui and clang-10 if you want a separate compiler that can build RISC-V binaries.
+Install clang-10 if you want a separate compiler that can build RISC-V binaries.
 Note that you must build the RISC-V toolchain regardless as we need all the system headers that C++ uses.

 You must be on the latest insider version for this at the time of writing.